Research Projects

 Behavioural and physiological desiccation avoidance mechanisms in mosquito pupae

-2025 – NOW
+2025 – 2026

 Detailed description following soon!